Max and Gladys Rothschild Scholarship Fund

 BUK Provides Scholarships For Jewish Engineering Undergraduates and Postgraduates The Max and Gladys Rothschild Scholarship Fund provides help with university costs for final year undergraduate and postgraduate Civil Engineering students or in default those studying other Pure or Applied Sciences.

 Information for intending applicants

-Awards worth between £1,000 and £2,500 are offered to applicants who are full-time final year undergraduate and postgraduate students at a university studying Civil Engineering or other Pure or Applied Sciences, and who can demonstrate outstanding academic credentials, significant financial need and a clear financial plan.
+Awards worth up to £5,000 are offered to applicants who are full-time final year undergraduate and postgraduate students at a university studying Civil Engineering or other Pure or Applied Sciences, and who can demonstrate outstanding academic credentials, significant financial need and a clear financial plan.

 Awards scheme background